muggy8/improbable/from-me-to-me/UIb4kVxn.md

 Mikay and Phanna spent the rest of the day together doing something to a block of wood.

-When I tried to ask them what they were doing, Mikay ansewered with "I have no idea, try asking Phanna." and Phanna answered with "creating art."
+When I tried to ask them what they were doing, Mikay answered with "I have no idea, try asking Phanna." and Phanna answered with "creating art."

-At the end, I was left just as clueless as Mikay and ended up spending the rest of the day with Pillow and Cushen.
+At the end, I was left just as clueless as Mikay and ended up spending the rest of the day with Pillow and Cushion.

 The two blobs still didn't seem to like me much and would jump around when I approached.

-I wish they would go back to being docile but the aggresively confrontational blobs that they are now had it's own strange charm to them.
+I wish they would go back to being docile but the aggressively confrontational blobs that they are now had it's own strange charm to them.

 ...